How to Interview When You Already Have a Job

 Interviewing while employed is a strategic advantage when you plan like a project manager: define objectives, protect confidentiality, prepare targeted materials, rehearse your narrative, and schedule interviews with operational discipline.
 Layer in mobility considerations early if relocation is part of your agenda, and treat negotiation as a data-driven conversation.
 When in doubt, structured practice and objective feedback accelerate results.

-If you want one-on-one support to build a practical, confidential roadmap for interviewing and transitioning—especially when you’re balancing international mobility—book a free discovery call to get a personalized action plan and the accountability to move forward with confidence.
+If you want one-on-one support to build a practical, confidential roadmap for interviewing and transitioning—especially when you’re balancing international mobility—book a free discovery call to get a personalised action plan and the accountability to move forward with confidence.

 author avatar